Binary betting: Calculating winnings and losses

+Floating and fixed binaries

-A Floating Binary is the most common type of binary bet.
+A floating binary is the most common type of binary bet.
 It is a bet where the binary price moves but the strike price (the price the market needs to reach for the event to occur and therefore make up at either 100 or 0) is fixed.

-For example, if the bet is "Brent Oil will end down on the day" the Buy and Sell prices will change throughout the course of the bet, but the proposition itself will remain the same.
+For example, if the bet is "Brent Oil will end down on the day" the buy and sell prices will change throughout the course of the bet, but the proposition itself will remain the same.

-A Fixed Binary is a bet where the binary price remains fixed but the strike price (the price the market needs to reach for the event to occur and therefore make up at 100) is moving.
+A fixed binary is a bet where the binary price remains fixed but the strike price (the price the market needs to reach for the event to occur and therefore make up at 100) is moving.

-For example, if the bet is that "GBP/USD will end up 25 points by the end of the betting period", and you can buy this at 95, the buy price would remain at 95 though the target price for the bet might change to GBP/USD being up 21 then 19 then 13 then 7 etc.
+For example, if the bet is that "GBP/USD will end up 25 points by the end of the betting period", and it can be bought at 95, the buy price will remain at 95 though the target price for the bet might change to GBP/USD being up 21 then 19 then 13 then 7 etc.

-Floating and Fixed Binary bets are fundamentally distinct.
-With Floating Binaries the buy and sell prices float whilst the target price remains static.
-With Fixed Binaries the buy and sell prices remain fixed whilst the target price moves.
+Floating and fixed binary bets are fundamentally distinct.
+With floating binaries the buy and sell prices float while the target price remains static.
+With fixed binaries the buy and sell prices remain fixed while the target price moves.

-Closing Out a floating binary bet
+Closing out a floating bet

-A Floating Binary bet - and only a Floating Binary bet - can be closed out before the end of the lifetime of the bet.
-This allows you to take an early profit or cut your losses if the bet is going against you.
-If you bought you can sell the same amount to close, or if you sold you can buy the same amount to close.
+A floating binary bet - and only a floating binary bet - can be closed out before the end of the lifetime of the bet.
+This allows the taking of an early profit or cutting losses if the bet is going the wrong way.
+The same amount can be sold as was bought to close, or the same amount can be sold as was bought.